Teaching children about super

 Voluntary contributions

 Extra contributions you can make to your super.
-Your employer can add a higher percentage of your salary (salary sacrifice), or you can make after-tax contributions2
+You can choose to to give up (or 'sacrifice') part of your before-tax salary and have your employer pay this to your super fund (salary sacrifice), or you can make after-tax contributions2.

 Stapling